-Hanukkah is a holiday I am a little ambivalent about – on the one hand it does not require too many family feasts, but on the other hand – lighting candles and the traditional foods that accompany it stress me a little.
-As someone who watches her eating habits every single day and tries to maintain a reasonable body fat percentage, it’s a dangerous holiday 😉
+Hanukkah is a holiday I am a little ambivalent about.
+On the one hand it does not require too many family feasts.
+But on the other hand – lighting candles and the traditional foods that accompany it stress me a little.
+As someone who watches her eating habits every single day and tries to maintain a reasonable body fat percentage, it’s a dangerous holiday.

 Even though I’m not a big fan of fried foods in general, when it’s warm and fresh it really is hard to resist.
 Every holiday I make doughnuts at least once for my family and friends, and we host a small party on one of the holiday days.

-This classic doughnuts recipe runs in my family for years.
+This classic jelly doughnuts recipe runs in my family for years.
 It’s traditional to make them at least once a year, accompanied with other fried holiday treats like quick cream donuts and levivot.

-These doughnuts are classic, homey and easy to make.
+These jelly doughnuts are classic, homey and easy to make.
 The dough is soft and has a rich texture that after frying gets crunchy on the outside but soft and buttery on the inside.
 I fill them with strawberry jelly (everyone’s favorite, and a classic itself), but you can fill it with any other filling you like – chocolate, vanilla, etc.

 Classic Jelly Doughnuts

 - 650 grams (4 cups + 2 tbsp.) all-purpose flour

 - 12 grams (3 tsp.) active dry yeast

 - 180 ml.
 (3/4 cup) lukewarm milk (or water)